bulletproofnetworks/ansible-role-cis-amazon-linux/README.md

 The following checks have not been implemented:

 * 3.6.2.
-Firewall rulesets are envrionment specific.
+Firewall rulesets are environment specific.
 * 3.6.3.
 Firewall rulesets are environment specific.
 * 3.6.4.
 Firewall rulesets are environment specific.
 * 3.6.5.
 Firewall rulesets are environment specific.